VirgilSecurity/awesome-virgil/docs/services/identity/v1.0(latest)/identity-service.rst

   40000 - JSON specified as a request body is invalid 40100 - Identity type is invalid
-  40110 - Identity's ttl is invalid
+  40110 - Identity/'s ttl is invalid
-  40120 - Identity's ctl is invalid
+  40120 - Identity/'s ctl is invalid
-  40130 - Identity's token parameter is missing
+  40130 - Identity/'s token parameter is missing
-  40140 - Identity's token doesn't match parameters 40150 - Identity's token has expired
+  40140 - Identity/'s token doesn/'t match parameters
+  40150 - Identity/'s token has expired
-  40160 - Identity's token cannot be decrypted
+  40160 - Identity/'s token cannot be decrypted
-  40170 - Identity's token parameter is invalid
+  40170 - Identity/'s token parameter is invalid
   40180 - Identity is not unconfirmed
   40190 - Hash to be signed parameter is invalid
   40200 - Email identity value validation failed
-  40210 - Identity's confirmation code is invalid 40300 - Application value is invalid
+  40210 - Identity/'s confirmation code is invalid
+  40300 - Application value is invalid
-  40310 - Application's signed message is invalid 41000 - Identity entity was not found
+  40310 - Application/'s signed message is invalid
+  41000 - Identity entity was not found
-  41010 - Identity's confirmation period has expired
+  41010 - Identity/'s confirmation period has expired

 Appendix B. Response sign
 ==========================